railwayapp/docs/src/docs/deploy/dockerfiles.md

 We will look for and use a `Dockerfile` at the service's root if it exists.

-Railway notifies you when it's using the `Dockerfile` in the build process with the following message in the logs
+Railway notifies you when it's using the `Dockerfile` in the build process with the following message in the logs:
 ```shell
 ==========================
 Using detected Dockerfile!